US finds 500 Native American boarding school deaths so far

 Associated Press

 FLAGSTAFF, Ariz.
-(AP) — A first-of-its-kind federal study of Native American boarding schools that for over a century sought to assimilate Indigenous children into white society has identified more than 500 student deaths at the institutions so far, but officials say that figure could grow exponentially as research continues.
+(AP) — A first-of-its-kind federal study of Native American boarding schools that for over a century sought to assimilate Indigenous children into white society has identified more than 500 student deaths at the institutions, but officials expect that figure to grow exponentially as research continues.

-The Interior Department report released Wednesday expands to more than 400 the number of schools that were known to have operated across the U.S. for 150 years, starting in the early 19th century and coinciding with the removal of many tribes from their ancestral lands.
-It identified the deaths in records for about 20 of them.
+The Interior Department report released Wednesday expands to more than 400 the number of schools that were established or supported by the U.S. government, starting in the early 19th century and continuing in some cases until the late 1960s.
+The agency identified the deaths in records for about 20 of the schools.

-The dark history of the boarding schools — where children were forced from their families, prohibited from speaking their Native American languages and often abused — has been felt deeply across Indian Country and through generations.

 Many children never returned home, and the Interior Department said that with further investigation the number of known student deaths could climb to the thousands or even tens of thousands.
-Officials say causes included illness, accidental injuries and abuse.
+Causes included disease, accidental injuries and abuse.

-“Each of those children is a missing family member, a person who was not able to live our their purpose on this earth because they lost their lives as part of this terrible system,” said Interior Secretary Deb Haaland, whose paternal grandparents were sent to boarding school for several years as kids.
+“Each of those children is a missing family member, a person who was not able to live out their purpose on this Earth because they lost their lives as part of this terrible system,” said Interior Secretary Deb Haaland, whose paternal grandparents were sent to boarding school for several years.

-The agency — with the help of many Indigenous people who had to work through their own trauma and pain — has poured through tens of thousands of boxes containing millions of pages of records.
-But accounting for the number of deaths has been difficult because records weren’t always kept.

 A second volume of the report will cover burial sites as well as the federal government’s financial investment in the schools and the impacts of the boarding schools on Indigenous communities, the Interior Department said.
-It has so far identified at least 53 burial sites at or near boarding schools.
+It has so far identified at least 53 burial sites at or near boarding schools, not all of which have marked graves.

-The boarding school era perpetuated poverty in Indigenous communities, loss of wealth, mental health disorders, substance abuse and premature deaths, Haaland said at a news conference Wednesday, choking back tears.
+Tribal leaders have pressed the agency to ensure that any children’s remains are properly cared for and returned to their tribes, if desired.
+To prevent them from being disturbed, the burial sites’ locations will not be publicly disclosed, said Bryan Newland, the Interior Department’s assistant secretary for Indian Affairs.

 “Recognizing the impacts of the federal Indian boarding school system cannot just be a historical reckoning,” she said.
 “We must also chart a path forward to deal with these legacy issues.”

-Haaland, who is Laguna, announced an initiative last June to investigate the troubled legacy of boarding schools and uncover the truth about the government’s role in them.
+Haaland, who is Laguna, announced an initiative last June to investigate the schools’ troubled legacy and uncover the truth about the government’s role in them.
 The 408 schools her agency identified operated in 37 states or territories, many of them in Oklahoma, Arizona and New Mexico.

+Basil Brave Heart attended Holy Rosary Mission in Pine Ridge, South Dakota, in the 1940s.
+He called having his hair cut by older students a “divide and conquer” strategy that made Native children take part in their own cultural destruction.

+He was prohibited from practicing Lakota spiritual traditions and speaking his language that he said has a spiritual resonance not easily be translated into English.

+“Taking our language away is huge,” he said Wednesday.
+“It goes to our identity.”

 The Interior Department acknowledged the number of schools identified could change as more data is gathered.
-The coronavirus pandemic and budget restrictions hindered some of the research over the last year, said Bryan Newland, the Interior Department’s assistant secretary for Indian Affairs.
+The coronavirus pandemic and budget restrictions hindered some of the research over the past year, said Newland, a citizen of the Bay Mills Indian Community.

-The U.S. government directly ran some of the boarding schools.
-Catholic, Protestant and other churches operated others with federal funding, backed by U.S. laws and policies to “civilize” Native Americans.

 The Interior Department report was prompted by the discovery of hundreds of unmarked graves at former residential school sites in Canada that brought back painful memories for Indigenous communities.